 The vertical effect is an apparent reduction in the force of gravity as we move from the Poles to the Equator, and a resulting change in the rate of fall of objects; but actually, the force of gravity is approximately the same at every latitude, and if anything is greater at the Equator than at the Poles, because of the excess material wrapped around the bulge of the Equator.

 The horizontal effect is an apparent veering to the right or left of a straight-line path by an object moving horizontally; as viewed from space, the object is actually moving in as straight-line a path as possible, given the curvature of the Earth's surface.

 In other words, Coriolis effects can be viewed as an illusion caused by the rotation of the Earth, rather than real phenomena.
 They appear perfectly real to an observer moving with the Earth's rotation, but illusory to an observer viewing the motion from a reference frame fixed in space.

-(more coming "soon" -- an explanation of inertial and accelerated frames of reference; fictitious forces, including the Coriolis force and the force of gravity; and more diagrams, to better explain the topics above)
+(more coming in the next iteration of this page -- an explanation of inertial and accelerated frames of reference; fictitious forces, including the Coriolis force and the force of gravity; and more diagrams, to better explain the topics above)